jerminatorhits/fingerprint-weather/README.md

 2. Ensure your system is using both the Ruby (2.5.0) and Rails (5.2.0) versions of this project.
 If not, go ahead and update them accordingly.
 3. `cd` into fingerprint-weather directory
 4. Run `bundle install` to install gem dependencies
+5. Run `rails db:migrate` to create the query cache database
 5. Run `rails s` and open your favorite browser to localhost:3000